mesosphere/dcos-commons/frameworks/kafka/docs/upgrade.md

 ### Detailed upgrade instructions

-The new DC/OS Kafka package `1.1.27-0.11.0-beta` (with Kafka version 0.11.0.0) that we will be upgrading to has the following default settings:
+The new DC/OS Kafka package `1.1.27-0.11.0-beta` (with Kafka version 0.11.0.0) has the following default settings:

 * Kafka Version = 0.11.0.0
 * inter.broker.protocol.version = 0.11.0.0